jkmartindale/kb/windows.md

 In order for Windows to recognize the external manifest, open `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\SideBySide`.
 Make a new DWORD value called `PreferExternalManifest` with the data `1`.

+Or if you're feeling more adventurous, you could skip `PreferExternalManifest` and use a tool like [Resource Hacker](http://www.angusj.com/resourcehacker/) to overwrite the embedded application manifest directly.